Important Information Regarding the Experiential-Education Program Run by FIT's Career and Internship Center

 Internship Program Calendar

-FIT's Internship Center works a semester in advance.
+FIT's Career and Internship Center works a semester in advance.
 This means that—

 Students are required to apply for their internships one semester in advance of the semester in which they want to intern.